|

 from Leo Tolstoy (of War

-And Peace fame).
+and Peace fame).
 Contains shocking accounts of Stalin's brutality

 and extreme paranoia.
-Published in 1981 (by Holt, Rinehart, Winston),
+Published in 1981 (by Holt, Rinehart, Winston).
+Recently released Soviet archives prove the truth

 was even more shocking than detailed in this book. |